Updated October 2011

 Aldebaran occulted real photo: click to enlarge Ask also for your site astronomical calcs and high precision ephemerides!

-Apollo Lunar Rover NASA photo How gravity can influence Moon/Mars robotic or human rovers locomotion?
+Apollo Lunar Rover NASA photo Are you curious about what influences Moon/Mars robotic or human rovers locomotion and other key technologies needed?

 Have a look of the Exploration Page